-- used in the same business as the registered trademark; and - assigned or transferred at the same time and to the same person as the registered trademark, and in respect of the same goods or services as the registered trademark.
+- used in the same business as the registered trademark: and - assigned or transferred at the same time and to the same person as the registered trademark, and in respect of the same goods or services.

 Registered marks

 Ownership

 Any legal or natural person is entitled to own a mark, provided that it uses or intends to use the mark.
 A mark may be owned jointly if such owners are listed at the time of application.